SW

 1

-This course is designed to prepare social work students for the integrated and experiential learning of a social work field placement.
+This course is designed to prepare social work students for the integrated and experiential learning that occurs in the social work field placement.
 As the profession’s signature pedagogy, field education socializes students to perform the role of practitioner making the connection between the theoretical and conceptual classroom content and the practice setting.
 The approach to making this connection requires taking classroom knowledge, skills, and values and applying these concepts through a process of reflection and analysis.
 This course focuses on the salient concepts and issues that commonly pose challenges in the field setting.
-This is a required course and must be completed before SW 443 or SW 445 and SW 490.
-Successful completion of this course requires a grade of C- or higher.

 Prerequisite(s): Admission to the Professional Program